 1) Pathway Focal Area Selection: At the time that students declare an ES major, they must discuss with their advisers and select a focal area for their pathways from the list of those approved (see below) and record this on the Checklist of Environmental Studies Major Requirements.

-2) Pathway Proposal: A complete pathway proposal is a single document that includes a “statement of goals and intent” and a proposed “course trajectory.”
+2) Pathway Proposal: A complete pathway proposal is a single document that includes a “statement of goals and intent” and a proposed “course trajectory”.
 The statement of goals and intent describes the theme that the student intends to pursue, provides a rationale for the importance of that theme and describes the specific goals with respect to knowledge, skills and expertise and the intended outcomes.
 This statement must use the template described in “Curricular Pathways for Environmental Studies Majors” - available from the ES Program Office.
 It should include the questions and directly and sequentially address each of the questions on that template.
 The course trajectory is a semester-by-semester sequence of courses that the student has taken and intends to take to complete the proposed pathway.
-Note that courses listed in this sequence should fulfill all requirements described in the “Checklist of ES Major Requirements.”
+Note that courses listed in this sequence should fulfill all requirements described in the “Checklist of ES Major Requirements”.
 During each advising session after the first, the adviser will review the course trajectory with the advisee and appropriate adjustments will be made based on changes in focus and course availability.

-The pathway proposal is an agreement between a student, his/her adviser and the ES program.
+The pathway proposal is an agreement between a student, the student’s adviser and the ES program.
 The responsibility of proposing, revising, and executing a focused pathway is the student’s.
 Students are also responsible for ascertaining that proposed courses are, in fact, scheduled to be offered during the semesters indicated in their course trajectory and that they will have the necessary prerequisites to take them (students may need to consult with instructors and departments to determine this).
 The responsibility of reviewing, requesting revisions, and approving each student’s pathway proposal rests with that student’s adviser.
 After a pathway proposal has been approved by a student’s adviser, course substitutions and other changes can occur with the approval of the adviser through the student’s senior year.
-If a student wishes to make substantial changes in the focus of his/her course of study, the pathway proposal must be revised, reviewed and re-approved by that student’s adviser, and then resubmitted electronically to the ES Program.
+If a student wishes to make substantial changes in the focus of their course of study, the pathway proposal must be revised, reviewed and re-approved by that student’s adviser, and then resubmitted electronically to the ES Program.

 3) Capstone Proposal: The capstone experience provides students with a concrete opportunity to apply, integrate, and further develop knowledge and skills from multiple courses in order to achieve the goals that student defines in the pathway proposal.
 The capstone experience can be fulfilled in a variety of ways including study away, summer fellowships, honors projects, private reading, independent research, certain courses (which must be approved by the student’s adviser), and Winter Term experiences.
 The capstone proposal articulates the way in which a proposed experience contributes to the pathway and must follow the template provided in this document.
-The template for the capstone proposal is included in “Curricular Pathways for Environmental Studies Majors.”
+The template for the capstone proposal is included in “Curricular Pathways for Environmental Studies Majors”.
 Students must discuss and receive approval from their adviser no later than two weeks before fall or spring break of the semester/summer/winter prior to completing their capstone experience.
-Ideally, students will complete the capstone proposal by the second semester of their junior year, but no later than the first semester of their senior year.
+Ideally, students will complete the capstone proposal by the deadline in the second semester of their junior year, but no later than the first semester of their senior year.